Paragon Software Group: Data security and storage management

+Konstantin Komarov of Paragon Software have also contributed to the NTFS3 driver in the Linux kernel.

 Software for smartphones

 Slovoed

 Slovoed is a dictionary and phrasebook app available for more than 37 world languages.

 It incorporates more than 350 electronic dictionaries, encyclopedias and phrase books developed in conjunction with Duden, Langenscheidt, Oxford UP, PONS/Klett, Le Robert, VOX, and other publishing houses.

 PenReader

 PenReader is a real-time handwriting recognition technology for touchscreens with support for 17 languages.
 The technology is used in a number of prominent iOS and Android applications, such as Evernote, Handwriting Dato and Handwrite Note Free, MyScript Calculator.
 A 2016 MacWorld review of PenReader was headlined "Disappointing" and added "When it comes to handwriting recognition, PenReader isn't particularly accurate, intuitive, or easy to use."

 Distribution channels

 Paragon distributes online through the company website, a network of value-added resellers, distributors and OEMs.

 The global partnerships of Paragon Software Group include ASUS, Avast, Belkin, D-Link, HP, Intel, Microsoft, Netgear, Nvidia, Realtek, Seagate, Siemens, Technicolor, Telechips, Western Digital, Wyplay.